 Supporting implementation of an educator evaluation and development framework that provides educators with meaningful feedback.
 The state will continue to work with districts to support strong implementation of the Massachusetts Educator Evaluation Framework by providing guidance and resources, such as a calibration instrument that promotes shared understanding of expectations for strong instruction and conversations about effective feedback.

 Directing greater attention to students’ learning experiences and their access to effective educators.
-We will provide reports to districts that identify and compare rates at which student subgroups are taught by inexperienced, out-of-field, and ineffective teachers.
-We will support districts in the use of this tool through technical assistance, comprehensive video tutorials, and other resources.
+We will provide reports to districts that identify and compare rates at which student groups are taught by inexperienced, out-of-field, and ineffective teachers.
+We will continue to support districts in the use of this tool through technical assistance, comprehensive video tutorials, and other resources.

 Priority 2: Strengthen the quality of school leadership.

-We will advance this work under ESSA by:
+We will continue to advance this work under ESSA by:

 Supporting the development of principals as instructional leaders.
-The state will support principals in deepening their understanding of the curriculum frameworks and the high expectations for all students that the frameworks embody and will promote principals’ role as instructional leaders by strengthening their skills in observing classroom practice, analyzing measures of student learning and teacher effectiveness, and providing timely and high-impact feedback to their faculty.
+The state will continue to support principals in deepening their understanding of the curriculum frameworks and the high expectations for all students that the frameworks embody and will promote principals’ role as instructional leaders by strengthening their skills in observing classroom practice, analyzing measures of student learning and teacher effectiveness, and providing timely and high-impact feedback to their faculty.

 Expanding the pipeline of principals able to transform high-need schools.
 We will work to build a cadre of experienced principals prepared to serve in turnaround schools to expand our capacity for effective intervention and sustainable improvement in our lowest performing schools and districts.